fluxloop/pure-sdk/Android/README.md

 In the default configuration, the SDK will used JobScheduler on Android 5+ to further preserve battery.
 This makes the OS stack up any pending jobs, and make sure it only runs on optimal times.
 It is possible to override this behaviour through the cloud config, but recommended behaviour is to allow the OS to pick the best windows for scanning and reporting data.

+## Encryption
+From version 1.2.15 and later, the SDK supports an extra encryption layer in addition to regular network encryption.
+Upon request, the SDK will be configured to encrypt all data sent to our servers.
+If configured, the SDK will receive a public RSA key from our configuration servers.
+This tells the SDK that all data transfered should be encrypted.
+The SDK will generate an AES secret, encrypt the payload with this key and then encrypt the AES secret using the public key aquired from the server.
+The encrypted AES secret will then be added to the request and our server will decrypt the secret using the private key known only by the server to aquire the actual AES secret for decrypting the payload.

 ## Geo-filtering
 The SDK has built in support for geo-filtering.
 This means that if you need to blacklist or whitelist any areas this can be done through the cloud configuration.
-If you need to use geo-filtering, please contact fluxLoop to agree on which areas you want to enable.
+If you need to use geo-filtering, please contact Unacast to agree on which areas you want to enable.
 If an area is blacklisted, the SDK will go into blacklist mode and not send any data.
 It will still do the occational location lookup to see if the device has moved to a valid location, but it will not send these events while in blacklisted areas.

 ## Troubleshooting